samuelcotterall/aigen/README.md

 Overwrite behaviour

 - If the computed output directory already exists and is non-empty the CLI will prompt to either overwrite, choose a different parent output directory, or abort.
 This prevents accidental data loss.
 In scripts you can avoid the prompt by pre-creating an empty target directory, or by running the CLI with `--out-dir` pointed to an empty location.

+Enhanced overwrite options

+- `--yes` / `--confirm-overwrite` - treat overwrite-confirm prompts as accepted (useful in CI/automation).
+- `--backup-on-overwrite` - when used together with overwrite (interactive Yes or `--force`/`--yes`), create timestamped `.bak` backups of files before overwriting them.

+Preview + diffs

+- When a target directory exists the CLI now shows which files from the generated templates would be overwritten.
+For `config/*.json` files it also shows a summarized merged diff based on the configured merge strategy to help you confirm changes safely.

 Structured defaults